jepersson/P5-enron/final_project/submission_questions.md

 False negatives:    754         True negatives:     10107
 ```

-Given the above candidate hyper parameters the Decision Tree model came out as a
+Given the above candidate hyperparameters, the Decision Tree model came out as a
 winner.
+To validate our earlier hypothesis that our newly created ratios for the
+email features help improve predictions the Decision Tree model was fitted a
+second time over with an alternative feature set containing the original email data.
+As we can see switching out the original email features in favor for the new ratios
+increases our performance so we can use our own created features with confidence.
-However, since using this model just like this is prone to over fitting
+However, since using this model just like this is prone to overfitting
 and not very common in the real world (or so I have heard) we didn't stop here.
-Instead we took our modelling one step further and used the tuned Decision Tree
+Instead, we took our modeling one step further and used the tuned Decision Tree
 hyperparameters as input for a Random Forest classifier which creates multiple
 trees from subsets of our data to make many weak predictions that we then can
 combine using majority voting to increase the stability of our model.
 Tuning